CarlWebster/Citrix-Virtual-Apps-and-Desktops-V3/CVAD_Inventory_V3.txt

 #			Default: 180
 #			Info: Seconds Minimum=1
 #			Summary: How long to wait between not idle reports before assuming that this service is idle.
-#					 Typically this should be equivalent to the SiteNotIdleTimerInterval since the timer mostly compares
+#					 Typically, this should be equivalent to the SiteNotIdleTimerInterval since the timer mostly compares
 #					 against this value at that interval.
 #
 #		HKLM:\Software\Policies\Citrix\DesktopServer\SetSiteDataWhenIdlePeriodSecs